Barbara Nadel

 Barbara Nadel is an English crime and historical fiction author and former healthcare professional.
 She is best known for her Inspector İkmen series of novels set in Istanbul, Turkey, and her Francis Hancock series set in the East End of London.
 She has also written the Hakim and Arnold and the Ten Bells Street series, the latter under the pen name Mary Collins.

 Early life

-Nadel was born and raised in the East End of London in the 1960s and 1970s.
-Her father had lived through World War II and witnessed the carpet bombing during The Blitz in the early 1940s.
-As a young child, she wanted to be an Egyptologist when she grows up.
-She frequently visited the local library to borrow books.
-"With no real gardens to play in", Nadel and her friends would "explore any other strange buildings we might find on our sojourns out to play in the street.
-Disused railway buildings, derelict houses, abandoned sheds" and even "on what we called 'bomb sites', massive craters in the ground where bombs had fallen."
+Nadel was born and raised in the East End of London in the 1960s.
+Her father lived through World War II and witnessed The Blitz in the early 1940s.
+As a child, she wanted to be an Egyptologist.

-Barbara Nadel trained as an actress before becoming a writer.
-Now writing full-time, she has previously worked as a public relations officer for the National Schizophrenia Fellowship's Good Companion Service and as a mental health advocate for the mentally disordered in a psychiatric hospital.
-She has also worked with sexually abused teenagers and taught psychology in schools and colleges, and was the patron of The Acorn Group in Shrewsbury, a charity (now apparently closed following a cut in funding) caring for those in emotional and mental distress.
-She has been a regular visitor to Turkey for more than 25 years.
+Nadel trained as an actor before becoming a writer.
+She worked as a public relations officer for the National Schizophrenia Fellowship's Good Companion Service and as a mental health advocate for people with mental disorders in a psychiatric hospital.
+She also worked with sexually abused teenagers and taught psychology in schools and colleges.
+She was the patron of The Acorn Group in Shrewsbury a charity that cared for those in emotional and mental distress.